UniversityOfPlymouth-Electronics/Embedded-Systems/level4/TASK103.md

 https://plymouth.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=e32836bc-ecdf-40f4-9ed3-ac37011155fb

 There is a lot more going on in this example.
-To try and see what you've understood, attempt the following tasls:
+To try and see what you've understood, attempt the following tasks:

 | TASK | | DETAILS | Answer |
 | --- | --- | --- | --- |